-We used a stringent Bayesian model (coloc) to estimate the posterior probability (PP) of each genomic locus containing a single variant affecting both serum sclerostin level and bone phenotypes (25).
-A lack of evidence (i.e. PP < 80%) in this analysis would suggest that one of the causal variants for protein is simply in LD with the putative causal variant for the trait (thus introducing genomic confounding into the association between sclerostin level and bone phenotypes).
-We treated colocalised findings (PP>=80%) as "Colocalised", and other findings that did not pass colocalization as "Not colocalised".
+We used a stringent Bayesian model (coloc) to estimate the posterior probability (PP) of each genomic locus containing a single variant affecting both serum sclerostin level and bone phenotypes.
+A lack of evidence (ie, PP < 80%) in this analysis would suggest that one of the causal variants for protein is simply in LD with the putative causal variant for the trait (thus introducing genomic confounding into the association between sclerostin level and bone phenotypes).
+We treated colocalized findings (PP > 80%) as "colocalized," and other findings that did not pass colocalization as "not colocalized."